 From here, Wendy accepted a position within the Grampians Regional Office of the Department of Education where her role was centred on curriculum consultancy and project management.
 It was in this role that she further developed her passion for rural education, working with numerous rural and remote clusters throughout the Grampians region providing invaluable advice and support.

-On finishing with the Department of Education, Wendy has not stopped her involvement within rural education.
-She has been involved in a range of programs and roles that have a strong focus on rural education.
-She has become one of the highly regarded facilitators of leadership programs both within Victoria and Interstate – delivering within the Small Schools Leadership Program; Facilitating in the Eleanor Davis Womens Leadership program; facilitating Aspiring Leadership programs; Remote Schools Leadership program in the Northern Territory, and also providing couching support to a range of current rural education leaders.
+Although no longer at the Department of Education, Wendy has not stopped her involvement within rural education.
+She has become a highly regarded facilitator of leadership programs both within Victoria and Interstate.
+Wendy delivers the Small Schools Leadership Program; the Eleanor Davis Women’s Leadership program; Aspiring Leadership program; Remote Schools Leadership program in the Northern Territory, and also provides coaching support to a range of current rural education leaders.

-It was a few years ago that she accepted an invitation to take on the Chairs role of the Country Education Partnership (CEP), a role she undertook for six to seven years.
-Within this role, she was a strong leader in ensuring that rural education across Victoria had a strong voice through CEP, and was seen as a key aspect of the Victorian education system, building on the great work that Gary Allen had begun as chair prior to her.
+Wendy then accepted an invitation to take on the role of Chair for the Country Education Partnership (CEP), which she undertook for seven years.
+Within this role, she was a strong leader in ensuring that rural education across Victoria had a clear voice through CEP, and built on the great work that Gary Allen had previously started in his tenure as Chair.
 She has represented rural education communities on a number of government Key Stakeholder Reference Groups and within all these gained a high regard from all the other stakeholders for her leadership and facilitation skills.
-She is acknowledge by many on the Committee of Management for ensuring that rural education is represented at the highest level within government and education sectors – a legacy that rural communities will be appreciative of for many years to come.
+She is acknowledged by many on the Committee of Management for ensuring that rural education is represented at the highest level within government and education sectors – a legacy that rural communities will be appreciative of for many years to come.

-On retiring from the chairs role, Wendy has maintained her commitment and passion for rural education, and has stayed heavily involved in the development and provision of programs and initiatives that CEP facilitates, especially in the leadership area.
+On retiring from the chair role, Wendy has maintained her commitment and passion for rural education, and has stayed heavily involved in the development and provision of programs and initiatives that CEP facilitates, especially in educational leadership.

-Wendy has certainly lifted the profile of rural education in Victoria, and across Australia, and she is a worthy recipient of a Life Membership.
+Wendy has certainly lifted the profile of rural education in Victoria, and indeed across Australia, she is a worthy recipient of a Life Membership.

-He then gained employment in a number of Melbourne suburban schools including Footscray, Essendon and Dandenong gaining a reputation for a great maths science teacher.
-It was while he was in these positions that he had the opportunity to undertake an International Teacher Exchange to Denver, Colorado.
+He then gained employment in a number of Melbourne suburban schools including Footscray, Essendon and Dandenong gaining a reputation as a great maths/science teacher.
+During this time he had an opportunity to undertake an International Teacher Exchange to Denver, Colorado.